Types of Financial Aid

-Parents can apply for a Parent PLUS loan and complete a PLUS Master Promissory Note at studentloans.gov available as of May 1, 2013.
-The parent must sign in under "Manage my Direct Loan"; click “Request a PLUS Loan" and choose “Parent PLUS” to complete an application.
-If the loan is approved, then you can continue the process by completing the PLUS Master promissory Note under “Complete MPN” and choosing “Parent PLUS”.
+Parents can apply for a Parent PLUS loan and complete a PLUS Master Promissory Note at studentloans.gov available as of May 1, 2016.
+The parent must sign in under "Manage my Direct Loan"; click "Request a PLUS Loan" and choose "Parent PLUS" to complete an application.
+If the loan is approved, then you can continue the process by completing the PLUS Loan Master Promissory Note at studentloans.gov under "Complete MPN" and choosing "Parent PLUS."

 If you are denied a PLUS loan, you may have the option of applying with a co-signer.
 If you do not choose this option, the student will be eligible for additional Unsubsidized Stafford Loan funds of up to $5000, depending on grade level.
 The school will automatically be notified whether you are approved or denied.